IftekherSunny/PDF/README.md

 Please, click [This Link](http://phantomjs.org/api/webpage/property/paper-size.html) to know about all the configuration of the PhantomJS.

 If you do not wish to pass HTML codes as plain string, you can pass your HTML/PHP file into all the method of the Sun PDF.
 To use default template engine features you need to setup everything before use.
-All u have to do for setup is -
+All you have to do for setup is -

 ```php
 $pdf = new Sun\PDF(null, "/path/to/views");